anupmath/StockPricePredictionML/README.md

 • python3 stockpriceprediction.py <quandl-api-key>
 ```
-If you do not want to pull new data from quandl, pass a random string (eg. a) instead of the <quandl-api-key>.
-If you want to pull new data, then you have to creata a free account on quandl and use your api key for quandl.
+If you do not want to pull new data from quandl, pass a random string (eg. a) instead of the quandl-api-key.
+If you want to pull new data, then you have to create a free account on quandl and use your api key for quandl.